great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_file_based_data_asset.md

 ## Create a `batching_regex`

 In a file-based Data Asset, any file that matches a provided regular expression (the `batching_regex` parameter) will be included as a Batch in the Data Asset.
-Therefore, to organize multiple files into Batches in a single Data Asset we must define a regular expression that will match one or more of our source data files.
+Therefore, to organize multiple files into Batches in a single Data Asset we must define a regular expression that will match one or more of our Data Source files.

 For this example, our Data Source points to a folder that contains the following files:
 - "yellow_tripdata_sample_2019-03.csv"